Many-body radiative decay in strongly interacting Rydberg ensembles

 Here, $\xi\,\in\,\{0,1, ..., 2d\}$ and $P^\xi_k$ is the projector on the subspace containing exactly $\xi$ excited atoms in the neighborhood of atom $k$ [see Fig.~\ref{fig:schematics}(c)].
 Similar structures emerge, for example, in the so-called PXP model or the quantum hard-squares model, which describe strongly interacting Rydberg gases \cite{sun2008,lesanovsky2011}.

-As derived in the Supplementary Material \cite{SM},\vphantom{\cite{breuer2002,redfield1957,Wilcox1967}} after the Born-Markov and rotating-wave approximations, the quantum master equation reads (in the original lab frame):
+As derived in the Supplementary Material \cite{SM},\vphantom{\cite{breuer2002,redfield1957,Wilcox1967,qutip1,qutip2,cresser2010,levine2018}} after the Born-Markov and rotating-wave approximations, the quantum master equation reads (in the original lab frame):

 where $\gamma=(|\mathbf{d}|^2 \omega^3_a)/(3\pi c^3 \epsilon_0)$ is the single atom decay rate.
 Note, that for the rotating-wave approximation to be valid the nearest-neighbor interaction strength $V$ must be much larger than $\gamma$.
 Moreover, we have assumed that $\omega_a\gg V$, which allows us to neglect corrections to the spontaneous emission rate originating from the interaction shift of the atomic levels in the presence of neighboring excitations, which are of order $\omega_a/V$.
 Finally, note that we consider the separation between neighboring atoms to be much larger than the transition wavelength $\lambda=2\pi c/\omega_a$.
 This allows us to neglect the effect of coherent dipole-dipole interactions and collective dissipation (i.e. super- and subradiance) induced by the radiation field.

-From the form of the master equation (\ref{eq:collective_master_equation}) it becomes evident that an atom at position $\mathbf{r}_k$ has $2d+1$ different decay channels, where $d$ is the dimension of the hypercubic lattice on which the atoms are positioned.
-Each of these channels, which is represented by the collective many-body jump operator $L_k^\mathrm{c} =\sqrt{\gamma} P^\xi_k \sigma_k^-$ corresponds to a different number of excited atoms $\xi$ in the atom's neighborhood, and can be associated to a different frequency of the emitted photons, $\nu_\xi=\omega_a + \xi V$ [see Fig. \ref{fig:schematics}(b)].
+These conditions are typically met in current Rydberg quantum simulators using optical tweezer arrays.
+For example, in the experiment reported in Ref. \cite{scholl2021}, one finds for rubidium-$87$ atoms (principal quantum number $n=75$, lattice constant $10\,\mu$m, $C_6$-coefficient $C_6=\hbar\times 2\pi\times 1.947$ GHz $\mu$m$^6$): $\omega_a\approx 10^{15}$ Hz, $V=\hbar\times 2\pi\times 2\cdot 10^6$ Hz, $\gamma=6\cdot 10^3$ Hz.